 Raising the Reading Comprehension Stakes

-Your child’s school is presently shifting to embrace all the changes of the Common Core Standards.
+Your child’s school is presently shifting to embrace all the changes of the Common Core Standards, including common core reading standards.
 And because these standards emphasize deep understanding and critical thinking, reading comprehension is now considered an essential facilitating skill, not an end point goal.
 Reading comprehension almost most be mastered at an earlier age.
 Here’s a short list of how those changes will affect your child.

 Emphasizing critical thinking